DAS ETH in Data Science

 Professional perspectives

-Given the rapid growth of data and the need to analyse it, there is a critical skill shortage in the area of data science.
+Given the rapid growth of data and the need for analysis, there is a critical skill shortage in the area of data science.
 Almost all sectors, including the public sector, need data scientists.
-Besides technical specialists, also executive staff members need a basic understanding of data science problems and opportunities for their organisations.
+Aside from technical specialists, executive staff also benefit from a basic understanding of data science, enabling them to identify problems and opportunities for their organisations.

 Structure and format

-To complete the programme, a total amount of 35 to 45 ECTS has to be obtained, split over a foundations course (6 to 8 ECTS), a specialisation track (at least 12 ECTS), further courses to choose from a list, and a capstone project (8 ECTS).
+To complete the programme, a total amount of 35 to 45 ECTS has to be obtained, split over a foundation course (6 to 8 ECTS), a specialisation track (at least 12 ECTS), further elective courses, and a capstone project (8 ECTS).
+The capstone project provides a valuable opportunity to put theoretical knowledge into practice on real data sets.

 Additional information